• Inheritance law

 Read more

 • Previously, we informed you about the possibilities of a order to pay litigation costs in family law based on Dutch law.
 We explained that unnecessary litigation by one of the parties can be a reason for the judge to make an award of costs, based on Dutch law.
 Recently, there have been three verdicts that show a trend regarding the order to pay legal costs in divorce proceedings.
 Order for costs of proceedings In a judgment of 7 December 2021, the Zeeland West Brabant District Court (ECLI:NL:RBZWB:2021:6148) ordered the husband to pay the costs of the proceedings.
+The reason for this was as follows.
+Prior to the proceedings, the wife had requested her ex-husband to send her financial documents, so that an assessment could be made as to whether the agreed amount of maintenance should be revised.
+The husband refused and even after a reminder did not respond, forcing the woman to start legal proceedings.
+In the proceedings, the financial documents were eventually submitted by the husband and it appeared that the alimony did not need to be changed.
+The court considered that the husband should have informed the woman earlier about his financial position and should not have waited until the woman had started legal proceedings.
+By wrongfully not sharing this information, the husband wrongfully forced the woman to start legal proceedings and to incur costs.

 Read more

 • If you got married after 1 January 2018 without drawing up a prenuptial agreement, based on Dutch law you are married in a limited community of property.
 In broad terms this means that everything that was not acquired together before the marriage remains private even after the marriage.
 For more information on the limited community of property, I kindly refer you to an earlier blog on our website.
 Premarital business If your (ex-)partner has founded an enterprise prior to the marriage, this enterprise is not included in your limited community of property.
+This means that this company remains the private property of your (ex-)partner, as a result of which you will, in principle, not be entitled to the value of this company or the income from it.

 Read more